Resources

 See Spectral Filter or Neutral Density Filter.

-(IR) Radiation within the portion of the electromagnetic spectrum which extends from 0.75 to 1000 ?m.
+The portion of the electromagnetic spectrum spanning roughly 0.75 to 1,000 µm.

 Infrared Thermometer

-An instrument that determines the temperature of an object by means of detecting and quantifying the infrared radiation emitted therefrom.
-Types include total power, wide band, narrow band, and multiple wavelengths.
+An instrument that determines an object’s temperature by detecting and measuring the infrared radiation it emits.
+Common types include total power, wide-band, narrow-band, and multi-wavelength.

 Insulation Resistance